snjesus/xlxd-1/README.md

 # Copyright

 © 2016 Luc Engelmann LX1IQ
+© 2018 Thomas A. Early, N7TAE (Nearly all std::vector containers have been replaced with std::list containers.)

 The XLX Multiprotocol Gateway Reflector Server is part of the software system for the D-Star Network.
 The sources are published under GPL Licenses.

 # Usage

 The packages which are described in this document are designed to install server software which is used for the D-Star network infrastructure.
 It requires a 24/7 internet connection which can support 20 voice streams or more to connect repeaters and hotspot dongles!!

 - The server requires a fix IP-address !
 - The public IP address should have a DNS record which must be published in the common host files.

 If you want to run this software please make sure that you can provide this service free of charge, like the developer team provides the software and the network infrastructure free of charge!

 # Requirements

 The software packages for Linux are tested on Debian7 (Wheezy) 32 and 64bit or newer.
 Raspbian will work but is not recommended.
 Please use the stable version listed above, we cannot support others.

 # Installation